The cheapest multi needle embroidery machines To start Your Home Business

 Janome MB 7 (7 Needle) – $6,799

 Need more than 4 needles?
 The Janome MB7 offers an upgrade to 7 needles for a bit more, and it also includes a free hat hoop.
 Though sadly, you will not be getting an embroidery size upgrade.
-It’s still 9.4″ x 7.9″ like the MB4.
+It still has a 9.4″ x 7.9″ embroidery are like the MB4.

 janome mb7 affordable multi needle embroidery machine